ansible/ansible-container/docs/rst/reference/deploy.rst

 If no ``--push-to`` option is passed, and the ``--local-images`` option is not passed, then the default registry will be used.
 The current default is set to ``https://index.docker.io/v1/``.

-.. option:: --roles-path ROLES_PATH
+.. option:: --roles-path ROLES_PATH [ROLES_PATH ...]

-If using roles not found in the ``roles`` directory within the project, use this option to specify the local path containing the roles.
-The specified path will be mounted to the conductor container, making the roles available.
+If using roles not found in the ``roles`` directory within the project, use this option to specify one or more local paths containing the roles.
+The specified path(s) will be mounted to the conductor container, making the roles available to the build process.

 .. option:: --tag